Save big (up to $1,875) on small business tools with our free membership, business.com+

 2. Wave Accounting

-Wave Accounting is completely free, making it a great budget-friendly option.
-However, you will need to pay for its credit card payment processing and payroll features.
+Wave Accounting has a completely free plan, making it a great budget-friendly choice for freelancers, solopreneurs and small businesses.
+However, you’ll need to pay for the platform’s credit card payment processing and payroll features.
+There’s also a low-cost Pro plan with additional capabilities.

-Even if you don’t upgrade, Wave is easy to use.
-In addition, it provides accounting tools, invoicing tools, e-commerce checkout and dedicated Etsy integration.
-However, Wave is not the best choice if you need project management solutions, time tracking and third-party integrations.
+Wave is easy to use and provides essential accounting tools, invoicing tools, e-commerce checkout features and a dedicated Etsy integration.
+However, this platform isn’t the best choice if you need project management solutions, time tracking or third-party integrations.
+If these functions are important to you, you’ll likely need to explore Wave accounting software alternatives.

 Key features of Wave Accounting